Museum News

 The day that the decorations would finally be taken down, in the medieval world, would have been Candlemas: the Second of February.
 This is a celebration that holds a rich tapestry of meanings, traditions, and historical significance.
 Known formally as the Feast of the Presentation of Christ in the Temple and the Purification of the Blessed Virgin, it marks an important milestone in the Christian calendar and offers a fascinating glimpse into the customs of medieval life.

-However, the Reformation brought significant changes.
-Practices like blessing candles and processions were deemed superstitious by Protestant reformers.
-In 1548, Archbishop Thomas Cranmer instructed that Candlemas observances be curtailed, signalling a shift in religious and cultural priorities.
+However, the English Reformation brought dramatic change.
+Protestant reformers viewed candle blessings and processions as superstitious practices.
+In 1548, Archbishop Thomas Cranmer ordered Candlemas observances to be scaled back, signalling a wider shift in religious life and public worship.

 If Candlemas be fair and bright,